-The one thing we can all do to help others is to follow the government advice on staying at home and away from others:
+The one thing everyone can do to help others is to follow the government advice for the local COVID alert level.

 However, there are also many opportunities to volunteer to help support neighbours, communities and the NHS.

 The government has published guidance on how to help safely – please read this first.

 The best and simplest thing everyone can do right now is look out for their vulnerable neighbours and offer essential help – but at the same time to do everything possible to obey the social distancing rules and limit the spread of the virus.